canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 - Provide access to several kinds of support, such as FAQs and guides, access to telephone and email support, and access to a contact person.

-##### Format conversion

-- Make a significant effort to ensure that file and data formats from the incumbent closed-source software can be easily imported and exported by the OSS solution;
-- Keep in mind that document conversion, such as between MS Office and LibreOffice, can become a labour-intensive task for any complex documents, especially where they include precise formatting or MS Office macros.

 ##### Functionality

 - Although the general functionalities are often equivalent in the OSS analogues, there is not always a direct alignment of feature sets and specific issues may arise for users.